BerlingskeMedia/react-typescript-exercise-1/specs/Case-1.md

 # Case 1: Junior to Mid level dev specs

-Please complete around 2 or more exercises within ~60 mins.
+Please complete around 2 or more features (as per feature branches) within ~60-90 mins.

 We prefer engineering quality over quantity.
 We will ask you to explain your thought process behind decisions made.